-2. A current unencumbered Registered Nurse license(s).
+- A current unencumbered Registered Nurse license(s) from the State of Ohio.
 One year of experience as a Registered Nurse is preferred.

-3. Official transcripts documenting a baccalaureate degree in Nursing from a program accredited by a national organization responsible for nursing accreditation (National League for Nursing Accrediting Commission (NLNAC), Commission on Collegiate Nursing Education (CCNE) or their equivalent).
+- Official transcripts documenting a baccalaureate degree in Nursing from a program accredited by a national organization responsible for nursing accreditation (Accreditation Commission for Education in Nursing (ACNE), Commission on Collegiate Nursing Education (CCNE) or their equivalent).
 Transcripts should document a minimum 3.0 cumulative grade point average on a 4.0 scale on all undergraduate coursework.
-Transcripts must be in English and credentials evaluated when appropriate.

-5. Completion of an Undergraduate or graduate Statistics course.
+- Completion of an undergraduate or graduate Statistics course.

-6. Two professional letters of recommendation supporting the applicant’s potential success in the Master’s program from graduate prepared nurses or faculty members who can address the applicant’s potential or ability for functioning in the CNL or Education role (clinical skills, critical thinking, independent decision making, collaborative skills with other health professionals, and nursing leadership).
+- Two professional letters of recommendation supporting the applicant’s potential for success in the Master’s program from graduate prepared nurses or faculty members who can address the applicant’s potential.
 Applicants currently enrolled in a nursing program must submit at least one (1) recommendation from a faculty member in that program.

 - Resume or CV with your application that includes work experience, educational, leadership and professional organization activities, and scholarly activities including publications, presentations, research, honors and awards.